 The components of Mr. Santomauro’s practice include:

-Class Action Litigation: Representing companies in state and federal courts both at the trial level and in appellate courts in defense of class action claims under a wide variety of federal and state consumer protection statutes, including a number of state consumer fraud and unfair and deceptive practices statutes.
+Class Action Litigation: Representing companies in state and federal courts at both the trial level and in appellate courts in defense of class action claims under a wide variety of federal and state consumer protection statutes, including a number of state consumer fraud and unfair and deceptive practices statutes.

 Client Counseling: Counseling clients regarding their consumer contract and warranty terms and business practices to eliminate terms and practices that are potentially problematic under applicable state and federal consumer protection laws; counseling clients regarding arbitration provisions and class action waivers in their consumer agreements.